Huygens (spacecraft): Findings

 The surface was initially reported to be a clay-like "material which might have a thin crust followed by a region of relative uniform consistency."
-One ESA scientist compared the texture and colour of Titan's surface to a crème brûlée (that is, a hard surface covering a sticky mud like subsurface).
+One ESA scientist compared the texture and colour of Titan's surface to a crème brûlée (that is, a hard surface covering a sticky mud-like subsurface).
 Subsequent analysis of the data suggests that surface consistency readings were likely caused by Huygens pushing a large pebble into the ground as it landed, and that the surface is better described as a "sand" made of ice grains or snow that has been frozen on top.
 The images taken after the probe's landing show a flat plain covered in pebbles.
 The pebbles, which may be made of hydrocarbon-coated water ice, are somewhat rounded, which may indicate the action of fluids on them.
 The rocks appear to be rounded, size-selected and size-layered as though located in the bed of a stream within a dark lakebed, which consists of finer-grained material.
 No pebbles larger than 15 cm across were spotted, while rocks smaller than 5 cm are rare on the Huygens landing site.
 This implies large pebbles cannot be transported to the lakebed, while small rocks are quickly removed from the surface.

 The temperature at the landing site was 93.8 K and pressure of 1467.6 mbar, implying a methane abundance of 5 ± 1% and methane relative humidity of 50% near the surface.
 Therefore, ground fogs caused by methane in the neighborhood of the landing site are unlikely.
 Thermometers indicated that heat left Huygens so quickly that the ground must have been damp, and one image shows light reflected by a dewdrop as it falls across the camera's field of view.
-On Titan, the feeble sunlight allows only about one centimeter of evaporation per year (versus one metre of water on Earth), but the atmosphere can hold the equivalent of about 10 m of liquid before rain forms vs. only a few centimeters on Earth.
+On Titan, the feeble sunlight allows only about one centimetre of evaporation per year (versus one metre of water on Earth), but the atmosphere can hold the equivalent of about 10 m of liquid before rain forms vs. only a few centimeters on Earth.
 So Titan's weather is expected to feature torrential downpours causing flash floods, interspersed by decades or centuries of drought.

 Huygens found the brightness of the surface of Titan (at time of landing) to be about one thousand times dimmer than full solar illumination on Earth (or 500 times brighter than illumination by full moonlight)—that is, the illumination level experienced about ten minutes after sunset on Earth, approximately late civil twilight.
 The color of the sky and the scene on Titan is mainly orange due to the much greater attenuation of blue light by Titan's haze relative to red light.
 The Sun (which was comparatively high in the sky when Huygens landed) would be visible as a small, bright spot, one tenth the size of the solar disk seen from Earth, and comparable in size and brightness to a car headlight seen from about 150 m.
 It casts sharp shadows, but of low contrast as 90% of the illumination comes from the sky.